LucasJacquier/LumIn-microscopie-fluorescence/README.md

 averaged_movie_dict = calculate_local_average(movie_dict["G"], 10)

 averaged_movie_dict # One specific frame (here, for the example it is the 10th) of movie_dict['color'] (here, for the example it is the green one), with averaged pixel value
+'''
-#Produire l'img qui va là
+Produire l'img qui va là